What is “lore”? What does it mean to know something?

 Concise, simple definition Contextual description: Concrete sailing example: Ancient Greek term John Vervaeke’s 4 Ps

-know-that facts, theory: what you can learn in any classroom A ketch has two masts, with main taller than mizzen episteme propositional knowledge
+know-that facts, theory: what you can learn in classroom, via reference material A ketch has two masts, with main taller than mizzen episteme propositional knowledge

 know-how how to do something, e.g. that learned in a studio, workshop, on-the-job tying a bowline technē procedural knowledge